-The municipalities agree that each municipality's Subdivision Authority and/or Development Authority will notify the other County's Administration of the following items: 6.4.1 a.
+6.4.1 The municipalities agree that each municipality's Subdivision Authority and/or Development Authority will notify the other County's Administration of the following items: a.
 A proposed MDP, or amendment thereto; b.
 A proposed LUB, or amendment thereto; c.
 A proposed ASP or Conceptual Scheme, or any amendment thereto; or d.
 A proposed subdivision or development permit application that would: i.
 Create significant negative offsite impacts (such as noise, odour, pollution, dust, etc.); ii.
 Result in significant clearing of vegetation on the site; or iii.
 Create a significant impact on adjacent municipal, regional, or provincial infrastructure.
 6.4.2 The County shall notify the Summer Village of the items noted in 6.4.1 that affect lands within 800 metres (0.5 miles) of the shoreline of Long Island Lake.
 6.4.3 The Summer Village shall notify the County of the items noted in 6.4.1 that are proposed within the Summer Village.
 6.4.4 Comments shall be sent by the responding municipality to the approving authority within 14 calendar days of the date of the referral, as identified in the Administration Review in Section 6.5 unless an alternate time period has been agreed to by both municipalities.
+The referring municipality agrees not to issue a decision until the referral process identified in Section 6.5 is complete.